Crafterchen3/ModBrowserScripts/README.md

 # ModBrowserScripts

-This is the Script Repository for the Minecraft Mod ModBrowser. which can install mods from curseforge.
+This is the Script Repository for the Minecraft Mod ModBrowser.\n which can install mods from curseforge.